Agambir Singh

 Agambir leadership style:

-As a leader, what is agambir more likely to?
+As a leader, what is agambir more likely to do on the board?

 "Student Leadership SHOULD feel more accessible and less intimidating.” - agambir